Hansen's Northwest Native Plant Database

 Native Americans collected the bulbs for food.

 The plant was such a hit with gardeners, the local population was decimated by the 1950's.
-With some astute rescue work, they are not in danger of disappearing at this time.
+However, with some astute rescue work, they are not in danger of disappearing at this time.